Martik-k/GALib-Parallel/README.md

 - `algorithm.max_generations`: Number of generations
 - `algorithm.mutation_rate`, `algorithm.crossover_rate`: Genetic operator rates
 - `algorithm.pop_size`: Population size for Differential Evolution
-- `algorithm.threads`: Number of worker threads for algorithms that support thread configuration
+- `algorithm.threads`: Number of worker threads. `0` lets the backend choose automatically.
 - `algorithm.selection`, `algorithm.mutation`, `algorithm.crossover`: Configure genetic operators
-- Algorithm-specific parameters such as `cellular.use_local_elitism`, `island.topology`, and `differential_evolution.f_weight`
+- Algorithm-specific parameters such as `standard.use_cuda`, `cellular.use_local_elitism`, `island.topology`, and `differential_evolution.f_weight`

+Notes:

+- `Standard GA` uses OpenMP threads.
+- `Differential Evolution` uses OpenMP threads.
+- `Cellular GA` uses TBB and interprets a regular `Population` as a 2D grid.
+- For `Cellular GA`, the grid shape is inferred automatically from `population.size()`.
+- `algorithm.pop_size` is used by Differential Evolution configs, while Standard GA and Cellular GA examples create the population in code.

 The installed sample config is: